-South Korea, China cast doubt over reports North Korean leader Kim gravely ill
+South Korea, China cast doubt on reports North Korean leader Kim gravely ill

 Two days later North Korea launched multiple short-range anti-ship cruise missiles into the sea and Sukhoi jets fired air-to-surface missiles as part of military exercises.

-The missile launches were part of the celebrations for Kim’s grandfather, Seoul officials said, but there was no state media report on his attendance or the tests.
+The missile launches were part of the celebrations for Kim’s grandfather, Seoul officials said, but there was no North Korea state media report on his attendance or the tests.

 Reporting from inside North Korea is notoriously difficult, especially on matters concerning the country’s leadership, given tight controls on information.
+There have been false and conflicting reports in the past on matters related to its leaders.

 Kim is a third-generation hereditary leader who rules North Korea with an iron-fist, taking over the titles of head of state and commander in chief of the military since late 2011.